rehierl/node-tree-outliner/3-basic-design/3-7-1-extensions.md

 unaware of any subsequent node.
 Those might, or might not exist (i.e. there is no guarantee that there are further subsequent nodes or sections).

-As closed presequent sections are closed even before the current subsequent sectioning node will be entered, the declared subsequent section is by default independent to these presequent sections.
+As closed presequent sections were closed even before the current subsequent sectioning node was be entered, the declared subsequent section is by default independent to these presequent sections.
 Hence, and with regards to closed sections, all that modifiers could do would be to define the subsequent section to be a subsection to them.
-But, as the `subsection-of` relationship is formally based upon multiple associations per node, any attempt to define a subsequent section to be a subsection to closed presequent sections would represent an attempt to alter closed sections and consequently be in conflict with the definition a section's "closed" state.
+But, as the `subsection-of` relationship is formally based upon multiple associations per node (i.e. a node must be associated with both sections), any attempt to define a subsequent section to be a subsection to closed presequent sections would represent an attempt to alter closed sections and consequently be in conflict with the definition of a section's closed state.

 What remains therefore are the open presequent sections.
 But, because any subsequent section is by default a subsection to all open presequent sections, all that a modifier could do would be to close these sections and thus define the subsequent section to be independent to them.
-As such, the option to close open presequent sections allows to select a different parent section for the section that is declared by the current sectioning node.
+As such, the option to close open presequent sections allows to select a different parent section for the section which is declared by the current sectioning node.

 Note however that, as mentioned before, open sections can not be closed arbitrarily.
 That is, because any ancestor section must remain open for as long as any of its subsections are open (i.e. close in an orderly/bottom-up fashion).

-Note that any other available option, besides closing presequent sections, is not relevant for the current considerations.
-That is, with regards to the definition of modifiers which define other section properties that are not relevant to the section hierarchy (e.g. a title).
+Note that any other available option, besides closing presequent sections, is not relevant for the current considerations (e.g. section properties that are not relevant to the section hierarchy, e.g. a section's title).

 Note this option (i.e. close open sections) could also be used for the definition of end-marker nodes (e.g. `<close />`, defined to close type-2 sections).
 That is, if the corresponding modifiers would be defined to close the relevant sections before the end-marker node itself is associated.
+That is, because the current case is with regards to entering a node.
 And, because of that, such a node would then belong to the parent section of the most significant section which needs to be closed.

 Note that the same reasoning, with regards to closed presequent and all subsequent sections, also applies to the other two cases mentioned below.
 That is, these may also only close those sections that are presequent to the corresponding event.

+> option 2) when exiting a sectioning node's enter event

+Closing those sections that are presequent to the node's enter event (i.e. after associating the sectioning node itself) is not an option.

+That is, because it would result in conflicting statements with regards to the logical location of the declared section.
+Which is, because the sectioning node would then belong to a section that is independent to the declared section with which its content nodes will be associated.

-> options when exiting a type-1 sectioning node
+> option 3) when exiting a type-1 sectioning node

 Closing those sections that are presequent to the exit event of a type-1 sectioning node is technically possible.